-Now that the Wyoming Game and Fish Commission has adopted their yearly proposed hunting regulations, Wyomingites looking to hunt critters this fall can confidently wade into the tag application process.
-The tag applications do not close until May 31, 2020, however, there’s no harm in applying early for fall hunts.
-Except maybe any anxiousness and anticipation from waiting for the June 18 results date, but that’s hard to avoid anyway.
+Wyoming sportsmen looking to hunt critters this fall can wade into the tag application process as of January 3, 2022.
+There’s no harm in applying early for fall hunts since you can modify or withdraw after the fact.
+Except maybe any anxiousness and anticipation from waiting for the May or June results date, but that’s hard to avoid anyway.

 Here are key tips to make your resident application process go more smoothly this spring, plus it may result in a couple more pocketed tags.